openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 However, while that would clearly distinguish the "yes, this cluster is vulnerable" case, it would not distinguish between "this cluster is not vulnerable" and "for some reason, this cluster doesn't have `cluster_infrastructure_provider` data at the moment" or other issues with PromQL execution.

-[The `promql` proposal](#enhanced-graph-data-schema-for-blocking-edges) specifies a single query that allows the update service to distinguish clusters in the matching state (query returns 1, risk matches, update is not recommended) from clusters that do not match (the query returns 0, risk does not match, update is recommended).
+[The `PromQL` proposal](#enhanced-graph-data-schema-for-blocking-edges) specifies a single query that allows the update service to distinguish clusters in the matching state (query returns 1, risk matches, update is not recommended) from clusters that do not match (the query returns 0, risk does not match, update is recommended).
 This allows the cluster-version operator to distinquish between the three states of `Recommended=True` (0), `Recommended=False` (1), or `Recommended=Unknown` (no result, for example because the query asked for metrics which the local Prometheus was failing to scrape).

 ### PromQL validation